JaceDeane/pokeRGBplus/TO DO.md

 ### ENGINE / DATA:

-- Confirm if the Route 3 PokeCenter uses a FlyData flag

 - (!)
 Finish the title screen so that Red's sprite displays, and the Pokémon slide in and out of frame

 - (?)
 Remove Swimmers from Pallet Group overworld sprites and include the PewterGroup as well...?
 (ADD an in-between SPRITEGROUP for routes)\